"In all things be passionate"

 1975 Zippo meets New Zealand history

 c. early 1980's.
 This was not made by Zippo but was made specifically for a Zippo.
 It was originally made by a New Zealand craftsman as a gift for his then girlfriend 20 or so years ago.
-She gave up smoking some years back & eventually sold it to me.
+She gave up smoking some years later & eventually sold it to me.
 It is made from 2 old silver forks cunningly welded together to hold the Zippo securely in place.
-It is made from 2 old silver forks cunningly welded together in such a way that the Zippo clicks securely into place.
 One of the forks originally came from Trocadero, a long running top end bakery/cafe in Wellington, NZ - their stamp is visible on the handle (between the tines).

 A non-Zippo leather lighter pouch made for a Zippo from an Australian cane toad - he's not looking too happy about it!